-When preparing for an interview it’s easy to focus all of your energy on how you’re going to respond perfectly to the interview questions.
+When preparing for an interview, it’s easy to focus all your energy on how you will respond to the interview questions.
 But it’s not all about your answers.
-The questions that you bring to the hiring process can carry a lot of weight so it’s important to know what sort of questions to ask at the end of an interview.
-Employers like to know that their potential employees are curious and interested in the job, the company goals and how they would fit into the workplace.
-Get some inspiration for the next time you’re in the hot seat.
+The questions you bring to the hiring process can carry a lot of weight, so it’s important to know what questions to ask at the end of an interview.
+Employers like to know that their potential employees are interested in the job, the company goals, and how they would fit into the workplace.
+Let's not forget that a job interview is a conversation, so you should come with plenty to say.

 1. “Could you describe some common challenges associated with this role?”

-It’s really useful to know what you’re signing up for when taking on a new professional challenge.
+It’s useful to know what you’re signing up for when taking on a new professional challenge.
 It’s especially pertinent to understand the potential roadblocks that you might end up facing.
-Your initiative to understand the nitty-gritty part of the work will also show the interviewer that you’re genuinely interested in the position and that you want to know exactly what to expect.
+Your initiative to understand the nitty-gritty part of the work will also show the interviewer that you’re genuinely interested in the position and want to know exactly what to expect.

 2. “How is success measured in this position?”

-Understanding the metrics of how your success will be measured can help you specifically gauge what’s expected of you.
+Understanding the metrics of how your success will be measured can help you gauge what’s expected of you.
 Your interviewer will also see that you’ve got a keen interest in being a successful employee and delivering.
 You can also use the answer to this question to sell how you’ll be able to be a successful employee for the company.

 3. “What are some examples of what successful previous employees have done in their first months in this role?”